-Prior Year's Say-on-Pay Vote.
-At the Company's 2021 annual meeting of shareholders, the nonbinding, advisory proposal to approve the compensation of certain executive officers received the approval of more than 95% of the shares having voting power and present at the meeting.
+Prior Year's Say-on-Pay Vote

+At the Company's 2023 annual meeting of shareholders, the nonbinding, advisory proposal to approve the compensation of certain executive officers received the approval of approximately 96% of the shares having voting power and present at the meeting.
 The Company, the board of directors and the Compensation Committee pay careful attention to communications received from shareholders regarding executive compensation, including the nonbinding, advisory vote and believe that the vote reflects our shareholders' support of our compensation philosophy and the manner in which we compensate our NEOs.
-The Compensation Committee generally considered the strong support for the advisory vote on executive compensation as part of its evaluation of the 2021 and 2022 compensation programs.
+The Compensation Committee generally considered the strong support for the advisory vote on executive compensation as part of its evaluation of the 2023 compensation program.